B-UMMI/Chewie-NS/docs/user_interface/schema_evaluation.rst

 In this plot, **hovering** above the bars will display the **distribution of allele mode size (x-axis)** contained by a **number of loci (y-axis)**.

-For example, **Figure 3** shows that 326 loci have an allele mode size of 200 to 299 base pairs.

 .. figure:: ../resources/allele_len.png
     :align: center

-    Figure 3: Number of loci (326) that have an allele mode size 200-299 (bp).
+    Figure 6: Number of loci (326) that have an allele mode size 200-299 (bp).

 Locus Statistics